 Tracie Phua: Head Of School

-Jessica Kim : Casa guide and school admin
+Jessica Kim : Casa guide

 "Titoki had a major influence on our family.
 Along with following the Montessori philosophies we often sort extra guidance on the best way to deal with situations involving Taylor and Jake at home.
 It is testament to the school that we can truly say that many of our family values and attitudes were shaped by what we learnt while Taylor and Jake were at Titoki.